keithvassallomt/parsec-aws-automation/README.md

 GAMING_INSTANCE_SIZE_GB = 512  # Replace this with the size of your disk
 ```

 5. The function will typically only run for a few seconds, however there is an exception.
 Snapshots in AWS are built incrementally, which is why they're so fast - except the first time we create a snapshot there's nothing to base on, so the entire 512GB volume needs to be snapshotted, which takes a while.
+It will also take a while to take a snapshot after installing a large game.
 So, we'll increase our function execution time limit.
 Scroll down to **Basic Settings** and click **Edit**, then set the **Timeout** to 15 minutes.
 Click **Save** when you're done.

 ![Function timeout](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/functiontimeout.png)

-6. Click **Deploy** (top-right) to save the function.
+6. Click **Deploy** to save the function.
 Next, we need to give our function permission to manage our EC2 resources.
 To do this, click on **Permissions** from the top, and click on the role that AWS automatically created for your function.

 ![Function role](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/functionrole.png)